 - On the screen that displays your Profit & Loss report, you’ll see that QuickBooks has divided your indirect costs (overhead) by your total income.

 If you want to increase your profits, one way is to reduce your overhead expenses.
-Now that you can easily see what you’re spending on business overhead expenses, you’ll be able to look at your monthly, quarterly, and yearly results, review details, and see if you can negotiate better rates for some of those overhead expenses, such as phone services, subscriptions, marketing or rent.
+Now that you can easily see what you’re spending on business overhead expenses, you’ll be able to look at your monthly, quarterly, and yearly results, review details, and see if you can eliminate or negotiate better rates for some of those overhead expenses, such as phone services, subscriptions, marketing or rent.
 Maybe you can wipe out a particular cost altogether!

 If this information helped you, check out our affordable QuickBooks subscription training series.
 If you’d like individual coaching or have any questions, please give us a call or send us an e-mail today.